-The Importance of Reporting All Crime: The importance of reporting crime, suspected crime, and unusual or suspicious activity to the PSP staff or security authority cannot be over emphasized.
-The reports provide a basis for making timely warnings when a crime may present a threat to other members of the college community and also assist the college in providing a full disclosure in the annual crime statistics report.
-In addition, such action by a victim or witness will assist in making the college environment a safer place for the entire community.
+The Importance of Reporting All Crime

+The importance of reporting crime, suspected crime and unusual or suspicious activity to Rio Salado College Public Safety Department cannot be over emphasized.
+The reports provide a basis for making timely warnings when a crime may present a threat to other members of the college campus community and also assist the college in providing a full disclosure in the annual crime statistics report.
+In addition, such action by a victim or witness will assist in making the campus environment a safer place for the entire community.

+Voluntary Confidential Reporting

-Voluntary and Confidential Reporting: Rio Salado College does not have a policy or procedure that would allow a victim or witness to report crime on a voluntary and confidential basis.
-However, the PSP staff accepts and investigates all reported incidents, whether or not a victim or witness provides a name or other identifying information.
+At Rio Salado College, we will take a report that will allow a victim or witness to report crime on a voluntary and confidential basis.
+Call the Public Safety office at 480-377-4555 and ask to speak to the director.

-Confidential Reporting to a Counselor: Rio Salado College does not have a policy or procedure that encourages a victim or a witness to receive counseling.
-If the victim chooses to receive counseling, there is not a policy or procedure in place that requires the counselor to report the crime.
-When counselors do not have the permission of the victim, they can only report the occurrence of a number/statistic to the law enforcement authority.
-In general, the counseling session is perceived as confidential; however, the counselor is obligated to report to the appropriate authority if the information obtained is life threatening.
+Confidential Reporting to a Counselor

+Rio Salado College does not have a policy or procedure that encourages its professional counselors; if and when the counselor deems it appropriate, to inform the person being counseled of any procedures to report crime on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.
+Generally, when counselors do not have the permission of the victim, they can only report the occurrence of a number/statistic to the law enforcement authority.